rmariano/itarch/posts/my-talk-europython-2016.rst

 developers, because they remind real situations that might appear in pull requests, while doing a code review.

-Here is the video in YouTube:
+Here is the video on YouTube:

-.. youtube:: VRCzCMJngtU
+.. youtube:: 7ADbOHW1dTA
    :align: center